bird-house/emu/README.rst

 Check the log files for errors::

+   $ cd ~/.conda/envs/birdhouse
-   $ tail -f  ~/anaconda/var/log/pywps/emu.log
+   $ tail -f  var/log/pywps/emu.log
-   $ tail -f  ~/anaconda/var/log/pywps/emu_trace.log
+   $ tail -f  var/log/pywps/emu_trace.log

+You will find more information about the installation in the `Makefile documentation <http://birdhousebuilderbootstrap.readthedocs.org/en/latest/>`_.

 Configuration
 -------------